AndrewTSKY/Bastion-Security/README.md

 ### 3. Qualitative error analysis: missing world knowledge

-The residual errors concentrate on commands referencing real products and services the model has no concept of — package managers (e.g. Chocolatey), common services (e.g. Google), and similar named entities.
+The residual errors concentrate on commands referencing real products and services the model has no concept of, package managers (e.g. Chocolatey), common services (e.g. Google), and similar named entities.
 Lacking a representation of what these *are*, the model surface-matches on tokens and misclassifies.
-This is consistent with the layer-0 knowledge concentration observed in the weights — lookup-style representations rather than distributed understanding.
+This is consistent with the knowledge concentration observed in the weights.

 <!-- ARTIFACT: 2–4 sanitized error cases.
 BENIGN commands only — benign invocations that were
      misclassified because the model didn't recognize the referenced entity.
 Never a working